J: Other European languages

-The letter also represents in Albanian, the Uralic languages that use the Latin script, and those Slavic and Baltic languages that use the Latin alphabet, such as Polish, Czech, Serbo-Croatian, Slovak, Slovenian, Latvian and Lithuanian.
+The letter also represents in almost all of Europe such as Albanian, the Uralic languages that use the Latin script, and those Slavic and Baltic languages that use the Latin alphabet, such as Polish, Czech, Serbo-Croatian, Slovak, Slovenian, Latvian and Lithuanian.
 Some related languages, such as Serbo-Croatian and Macedonian, also adopted j into the Cyrillic alphabet for the same purpose.